fncbook/fnc/chapter3/house.md

 ```{index} matrix factorization; QR
 ```

 The QR factorization is computed by using successive Householder reflections to introduce zeros in one column at a time.
-We first show the process for a small numerical example in {numref}`Demo %s <demo-house-qr>`.
+We first show the process for a small numerical example in @demo-house-qr.

 (demo-house-qr)=
 ::::{prf:example} Householder QR factorization